imagej/imagej.github.io/_pages/help/editing/whitespace.md

 How
 are you?
 {% endcapture %}
-{% include example code=default-newline-behavior %}
+{% include code-example code=default-newline-behavior %}

 ### Two spaces at end of line